Symplicity/antidote/docs/Deployment.md

     - rabbitmq
 ```

-After the docker-compose.yml is written, you will need to `docker-comose up`.
+After the docker-compose.yml is written, you will need to `docker-compose up`.
 This will start up a MariaDB, RabbitMQ, web server and worker VM.

 Once they all come up you should be able to connect to your Docker IP or boot2docker IP.

 #### Production
 If you want to deploy this in a production environment it is appropriate to setup some nodes with docker-machine and docker-swarm.
 You would then use docker-compose to deploy using the docker-swarm.
-Alternatively, you can use Tutum as your orchestration service and use the tutum.yml file to deploy this on Amazon AWS, Digital Ocean, Microsoft Azure and Softlayer by IBM.
-You should use at least 3 nodes and if you have spare hardware you can also bring your own nodes to Tutum.
-We have tried both AWS and Digital Ocean with Tutum.
+Alternatively, you can use Tutum as your orchestration service and use the tutum.yml file to deploy this on Amazon AWS, Digital Ocean, Microsoft Azure, Softlayer by IBM, or even your own hardware.
+You should use at bare minimum 3 nodes, and depending on load the web server layer can be scaled across more nodes.
+Through the development of this site it has been deployed in both AWS and Digital Ocean with Tutum, and is currently serving from Digital Ocean nodes.
 You can have nodes in more than one provider to give your site HA on the IaaS level.
 If you need to change crons on the worker node, you just need to edit `deployments/jobs/antidote-cron` this file is reloaded on every update.

 ###### Recommendations for Production
 It is recommended to put the db container on a node with at least 4 GB of RAM and 2 CPUs.
 Putting a load balancer in front of the web nodes that terminates SSL is also recommended.
 The web servers don't require a large amount of memory so 512 GB or 1 GB should be enough.
-A final recommendation is to stand up a Memcached server for the site to use.
+A final recommendation is to stand up a Memcached server to increase performance.